 Although Flat-Coated Retrievers are usually quick to train, they don't reach full maturity until 3 to 5 years old.
 Because of this, they're known as the "Peter Pan" of retrievers because they seem to never grow up, showcasing their puppy ways into old age.

-The curly-coated retriever is the oldest of the retriever breeds, first appearing in the late 1700s Their coat, either black or liver in color, consists of tight, waterproof curls.
+The curly-coated retriever is the oldest of the retriever breeds, first appearing in the late 1700s Their coat, either black or liver in color consists of tight, waterproof curls.
 Unlike other retrievers, the Curly-Coated type features a tapered, wedge-shaped head.
 Although this type of retriever is friendly and playful with loved ones, they're more independent than other varieties, as well as a little less friendly to strangers.

-Curly-Coated Retrievers reportedly descend from two extinct dog breeds, the English Water Spaniel and the Retrieving Setter, but there's also suspicion that the distinctive, low-shedding curls come from a cross with the Poodle.
+Curly-Coated Retrievers reportedly descend from two extinct dog breeds, the English Water Spaniel and the Retrieving Setter, but there's also a suspicion that the distinctive, low-shedding curls come from a cross with the Poodle.

 Nova Scotia Duck Tolling Retriever

 The Nova Scotia duck tolling retriever might be the smallest of the retrievers, but it's a beautiful, compact dog with a dense double coat that's golden red to dark copper red on the body with white markings on the face, chest, and paws.
-Because of its double coat, the Tolling Retriever requires weekly brushing most of the year and daily brushing during shedding season.
+Because of its double coat, the Tolling Retriever requires weekly brushing most of the year and daily brushing during the shedding season.

 As the name suggests, this type of retriever was bred in Nova Scotia to have a curious nature and quick movements to catch waterfowl.
 "Tolling" refers to drawing waterfowl toward the hunter in the style of a fox, which the breed is known for.
 However, Nova Scotia Duck Tolling Retrievers weren't recognized by the AKC until 2003.